Part of the TeachMe Series

-In order to meet with the demands of pregnancy, physiological adaptations occur in the mother.
+In order to meet the demands of pregnancy, physiological adaptations occur in the mother.
 These adaptations allow her to support and protect the foetus.

 In this article, we will take a systems-based approach to discuss the different changes which occur during pregnancy.